pjmartinez/TFM_UM-eqtls/README.md

 ```

 ## 3.2 Download data
-An overview of the project for the DNA data can be viewed [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA373967) and [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA385116)
+An overview of the project for the DNA data can be viewed [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA373967) and [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA385116).
+Genomic DNA from each cultivar was sheared by sonication and 2 × 100-bp paired-end libraries.
 The data for each will be two fastq files, one containing the forward reads and one containing reverse reads with members of each pair on the same lines of their corresponding files.

 We will use the same